-Kwik-Klik designed and installed three bespoke heavy duty noise-supressing hoardings when Severn Trent needed to drill new 300 foot boreholes in a residential setting in Edgbaston, Birmingham.
+Kwik-Klik designed and installed three bespoke-height Kentledge hoardings when Severn Trent needed to drill new 300 foot boreholes in a residential area in Edgbaston, Birmingham.

-One hoarding run was 6m high and the other two were 4.8 metres high.
-As you can see from the photographs our versatile Ultraspan panels were supported by a heavy duty scaffold matrix and TVCB concrete block system.
-The modular matrix pattern was repeated behind each run of hoardings to ensure maximum stability and to reduce the noise levels generated by the drilling rigs.
+One hoarding was 6m high and the other two were 4.8m high.
+The robust PVC panels were supported by a heavy duty scaffold matrix anchored to concrete blocks.
+The extensive scaffold matrix supporting the hoardings ensured maximum stability and reduced the noise levels generated by the drilling rigs.

-We installed a total of 75 linear metres of hoarding on site during the 20 week project.
-The site backs on to private houses and is also close to the famous Edgbaston cricket ground, which hosts test cricket and is the home of Warwickshire CC.
+We installed a total of 75 linear metres of hoarding during the 20 week project.
+The site backs on to private houses and is also close to the famous Edgbaston cricket ground.

-Ultraspan panels are made from 100% recycled PVC.
-Using this system generates Zero Waste to Landfill.
+The hoarding panels are made from 100% recycled PVC and our Kentledge system generates Zero Waste to Landfill.
 All elements are re-usable and 100% recyclable at the end of their usable life.